Bukk94/CoubDownloader/README.md

 * Download [latest release package](https://github.com/Bukk94/CoubDownloader/releases) (already contain portable Python)
 * Make sure you have ffmpeg installed
 * Run `CoubDownloader.exe`
-* Enter channels to download, keywords `liked` or `bookmarks` to download liked/bookmarked coubs.
+* Enter channels usernames (not display names!) to download, keywords `liked` or `bookmarks` to download liked/bookmarked coubs.
   * You can download multiple channels at once, separated by comma (e.g. `liked,bookmarks,coub.channel`)

+### Username vs Display name
+If you want to download specific channel, you must enter channel's username.
+This can be confusing as username is not same thing as Display name.
+My display name is `Bukk94`, but my username is `bukk9433113`.

+Username is often auto-generated (unless specified otherwise) with 8 or more characters, numbers, dots or dashes.
+Username can be found as part of the channel's URL address (e.g. `https://coub.com/bukk9433113`).

 ## Files structure
 * [Root]\Coubs-info\\[dir]